msaum/aws-mfa/README.md

 `Usage: mfa token-code [profile]`

-At a command prompt run the following command:
+At a command prompt run the following command to generate a credential:

 `# mfa <mfacode> <optional-aws-profile>`

+At a command prompt run the following command to load a cached credential for a profile:

+`# mfa_cache <aws-profile>`

 # Implementation Note

-In using this function/script the temporary credentials generated will persist across shells that execute the shell profile through the use of the cache file.
-This cache file is stored in `~/.aws/.credcache`.
+- In using this function/script the last temporary credentials generated will persist across shells that execute the shell profile through the use of the cache file.
+The last generated credential cache file is stored in `~/.aws/.credcache`.
+- The last generated credential is cached in `~/.aws/.credcache.[AWS_PROFILE]` and can be recalled with the `mfa_cache` command.